 Method 2: Suppose that you need to make a backup of the whole hard disk, you should use the “Copy Disk” feature then.

 After these preparations, you can feel free to start to wipe data on the specified partition or disk then.
 How to wipe a computer?
 Keep reading now!

 Part 3: How to Wipe a Hard Drive without Deleting Windows10/8/7/Vista/XP

-Suppose that disk 0 is divided into two partitions (see figure below).
-Partition (C:) contains Windows OS, which should be reserved to guarantee the computer's normal running; partition (E:) saves some important and sensitive data, and you want to erase all data on partition (E:) from the hard disk forever.
+Suppose that your hard drive is divided into two partitions: partition C contains Windows OS, which should be reserved to guarantee the computer’s normal running; partition E saves some important and sensitive data, and you want to erase all data on partition E from the hard disk forever.

 How to wipe a hard drive without deleting Windows 10/8/7/XP/Vista with MiniTool Partition Wizard?
 (Here means to wipe partition E only) The following content will lead you to make it step by step.

-Step 3: The software will return to its main interface, and you can preview that the target partition (E:) is marked as "Unformatted" with no partition letter and label.
-Then, you still need to press on the upper left button "Apply" from the tool bar to execute all the changes.
+Step 3: This hard drive eraser will return to its main interface, and you can preview that the target partition E is marked as “Unformatted” with no partition letter and label.
+Then, you still need to press on the upper left button “Apply” from the toolbar to execute all the changes.

 With these three simple steps, you are able to wipe the data partition and keep the system partition.